-Part 3 Section 2 - Passenger Carrier Enforcement
+Part 3 Section 3 - Passenger Carrier Enforcement

 Please review your State's passenger carrier transportation goals, problem statement narrative, program activities and monitoring.
-Are there changes that need to be made for the upcoming fiscal year?
-Before selecting "yes," make sure there are changes to be made as once selected, this answer cannot be changed.
+Do changes need to be made on this page for the upcoming fiscal year?
+Note: Before selecting "yes," make sure there are changes to be made as once selected, this answer cannot be changed.

-Yes, the information in this section must be updated for this upcoming fiscal year.
-I understand that I must click "Save" to save any changes.
+Yes, the information in this section must be updated.
+I understand that I must include the heading "Update for FY 2024" before adding my changes in the narrative section and then click "Save" to save the changes.

 No, the information in this section remains valid for the upcoming fiscal year and no updates are necessary.
+If no is selected, this section will not be open for editing.

-FMCSA requests that States conduct enhanced investigations for motor carriers of passengers and other high risk carriers.
-Additionally, States are asked to allocate resources to participate in the enhanced investigations training being offered by FMCSA.
-Finally, States are asked to continue partnering with FMCSA in conducting enhanced investigations and inspections at carrier locations.
+FMCSA requests that States conduct enhanced investigations for motor carriers of passengers and other high-risk carriers.
+States are asked to continue partnering with FMCSA in conducting enhanced investigations and inspections at carrier locations.